lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: figurelegend

-    Figure: Number of molecules as a function of time.
+    Figure: Number of molecules in the system as a function of the time :math:`t`.
     The dashed vertical line marks the beginning of the GCMC step.

 ..  container:: justify